-In 2009, the City demolished the Meridian Apartments, a crime-ridden and blighted complex of fourplexes at 5th and Meridian.
-The City Council, acting in its role to oversee the San Bernardino Economic Development Agency, approved a relocation plan, and approximately \$365,000 was allocated to help tenants relocate from the property.
-The site today consists of 16 vacant parcels (3.5 acres) that will be rezoned CG-1 to RH-50.
-In 2022, the parcels for this former project were declared surplus and are being sold.
-The City is working with Jamboree Housing to redevelop the site with affordable apartments.
-The site will be rezoned and is anticipated to yield 147 affordable rental apartments affordable to very low and low income households with long-term affordability covenants.
-Funding plans include PBVs and HOME funds among other sources.
+In 2009, the City demolished the Meridian Apartments, a crime-ridden and blighted complex at 5th and Meridian.
+The City Council approved a relocation plan and allocated \$365,000 to help tenants relocate from the property.
+The site includes 16 vacant parcels (3.5 ac) to be rezoned from CG-1 to RH-50.
+In 2022, the parcels were declared surplus and are being sold to Jamboree Housing.
+Jamboree Housing will redevelop the site with 147 147 affordable rental apartments affordable to very low and low income households with long-term covenants.
+Funding will include PBVs and